caiocomandulli/lib-contracts/README.md

 ### Using queries

-The `Query` type provides a fast way to write SQL queries without using SQL.
+The `Query` type provides a fast way to write SQLite queries without using SQLite language.
-It allows you to do select statements without any SQL knowledge.
+It allows you to do select statements without any SQLite knowledge.

 As an example, a simple Id selection: